DevYeom/OneWay/README.md

   </a>
 </p>

-**OneWay** is a remarkably simple and lightweight library designed for state management through unidirectional data flow.
-It is implemented based on [Swift Concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/).
-The `Store` is implemented with an `Actor`, making it always **thread-safe**.
+**OneWay** is a simple, lightweight library for state management using a unidirectional data flow, fully compatiable with Swift 6 and built on [Swift Concurrency](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/).
+Its structure makes it easier to maintain thread safety at all times.

-Whether you're working on any platform or within any framework, **OneWay** can seamlessly integrate.
-With zero third-party dependencies, **OneWay** can be used in its purest form.
-This library isn't limited to use only for the presentation layer.
-It's also useful for streamlining intricate business logic.
-You'll find it beneficial whenever you seek to implement logic in a unidirectional manner.
+It integrates effortlessly across platforms and frameworks, with zero third-party dependencies, allowing you to use it in its purest form. **OneWay** can be used anywhere, not just in the presentation layer, to simplify the complex business logic.
+If you're looking to implement unidirectional logic, **OneWay** is a straightforward and practical solution.

 - [Data Flow](#data-flow)
 - [Usage](#usage)